peterlacko/gooddata-ui/docs/ht_use_react_components_in_angular_2.x.md

 ---
-title: How to Use React Components in Angular 2+
+title: Use React Components in Angular 2+
-sidebar_label: How to Use React Components in Angular 2+
+sidebar_label: Use React Components in Angular 2+
 copyright: (C) 2007-2018 GoodData Corporation
 id: ht_use_react_component_in_angular_2.x
 ---

-The supported version of TypeScript is 2.3+.

-The supported version of React is 15.3.2.

-Server-side rendering is _not_ supported.

 To be able to use the GoodData [React Components](react_components.md) in your Angular 2+ environment, wrap each component into an Angular component, and then render the React component using `ReactDom.render` inside.